-The Horseshoe Lake Property Association will educate riparian owners of the risk posed by removing native vegetation from around their docks and swimming areas.
-The removal of natives opens up space for non-natives like EWM to establish.
-If a landowner has to remove native plants, the HLPA will help make sure that the landowner is familiar with EWM and ask that they continually monitor their area for EWM.
+The Horseshoe Lake Property Association will educate riparian owners of the risk posed by removing native vegetation from around their docks and in swimming areas.
+The removal of native plants opens up space for non-native plants like EWM to establish.
+If a landowner believes they have to or want to remove native aquatic plants, the HLPA will sponsor training to help make sure that the landowner is familiar with EWM and ask that they continually monitor the cleared area for EWM.